Just when you thought it was safe to go back to the email server…..

 Last night Hillary Clinton’s email scandal just got worse.
 Apparently when Darrell Issa was the chairman of the House Oversight Committee in 12/2012 he sent the Democratic Party heir apparent a letter asking if she used personal email…Clinton never answered.
 According to the NY Times when the State Department answered the letter in March 2013, nearly two months after she left office, it ignored the particular question which means they didn’t know (but we already know they were aware) or they chose not to expose Ms. Clinton.

-Mr. Issa also asked Mrs. Clinton, “Does the agency require employees to certify on a periodic basis or at the end of their employment with the agency they have turned over any communications involving official business that they have sent or received using nonofficial accounts?”
+Mr. Issa also asked Mrs. Clinton, “Does the agency require employees to certify on a periodic basis or at the end of their employment with the agency they have turned over any communications involving official business that they have sent or received using nonofficial accounts?”take our poll - story continues below

 Mr. Issa’s letter also sought written documentation of the department’s policies for the use of personal email for government business.
 Mrs. Clinton left the State Department on Feb.
 1, 2013, seven weeks after the letter was sent to her.